Fast community detection by SCORE: Introduction

-The most prominent problem of the tabu algorithm (and modularity methods in general) is that, in quite a few repetitions ($9$ out of $100$ for the web blogs data, and $19$ out of $100$ for the karate data), the algorithm fails to converge to the true community partition and yields poor results.
+The most prominent problem of PL (and many modularity methods \cite{Zhaoetal}) is that, in quite a few repetitions ($9$ out of $100$ for the web blogs data, and $19$ out of $100$ for the karate data), the algorithm fails to converge to the true community partition and yields poor results.
 For the karate data, the number of clustering errors have a mean of $4.85$ and a standard deviation of $5.7$.
 For the web blogs data, the number of clustering errors have a mean of $104.5$ and a standard deviation of $145.5$.
-If we remove the ``outliers" (the $9$ outlying repetitions for the web blogs data and the $19$ outlying repetitions of the karate data), then for the karate data, the errors have a mean of $2.1$ and a standard deviation of $0.6$, and for the web blogs data, the mean is $59$, and the standard deviation of $2.4$.
-See Table \ref{table:realdataerrors}.
+If we remove the ``outliers'' (the $9$ outlying repetitions for the web blogs data and the $19$ outlying repetitions of the karate data), then for the karate data, the errors have a mean of $2.1$ and a standard deviation of $0.6$, and for the web blogs data, the mean is $59$, and the standard deviation of $2.4$.
+See Table~\ref{tablerealdataerrors}.

-In summary, it is fair to say that compared to SCORE, the tabu algorithm underperforms, especially as it is computationally much more expensive.

-That the tabu algorithm is more stable for the web blogs data than the karate data is unexpected (as the karate data has a relatively small size, we expect that it is relatively easy for the tabu to find the true community partition).
+That PL is more stable for the web blogs data than the karate data is unexpected (as the karate data has a relatively small size, we expect that it is relatively easy for the PL to find the true community partition).
 One possible explanation is that the communities in the former is more strongly structured, so the algorithm converges faster for the web blogs data than for the karate data.

+In the above experiments, we use a random start.
+From time to time, one would like to first pick a fast algorithm to estimate the labels, and then use the estimated labels to start the PL.
+We have tried this approach where we start with the estimated labels by oPCA, SCORE and nPCA.
+The error rates (based on $100$ independent repetitions) for web blogs data are $62 \pm2.0$, $62 \pm0.0$ and $569.4 \pm3.7$, correspondingly, and those for the karate data set are $2 \pm0.0$ for all three choices of start.

+On one hand, this confirms that PL performs well given a good start.
+On the other hand, it is usually hard to pick a good start (or to evaluate how well a start is) in practice, and the performance of PL could be unsatisfactory given a poor start.

+To conclude this section, we mention some data analysis results (on one or both data sets) in the literature, where the error rates are reported in different forms.
+The web blog data was analyzed in \cite{KarrerNewman2011}, where it was reported that the normalized mutual information (NMI) between the true labels and the estimated labels is $0.72$.
+In comparison, SCORE yields an NMI of $0.725$.
+In \cite{Zhaoetal}, the error rate is reported in terms of Adjusted Random Index (ARI) between the true labels and the estimated labels.
+The ARI of SCORE is $0.819$ for the web blog data and $0.8823$ for the karate data.
+The results are similar to those reported in \cite{Chenetal}, page~16.
+The web blog data is also analyzed in \cite{BickelChen2009}, with an error rate of $61/1228$.